jupi421/colbuilder/README.md

 - Support for different crosslink types
 - Generation of atomistic and coarse-grained topology files

-The `Colbuilder` tool was created by the Gr\"ater group at the Max Plank Institute for Polymer Research, and will be regularly maintained.
+The `Colbuilder` tool was created by the Gräter group at the Max Planck Institute for Polymer Research, and will be regularly maintained.
 If you find `Colbuilder` useful, please see the citation file for details on how to cite.

 # 🚀 Getting Started